 The aim if for cooperative procedures within the faculty.
 Therefore, in addition to the primary supervisor, a secondary supervisor with also support the progress of the work.

-The secondary supervisors must be professors or post-doctoral teachers.
-The secondary supervisor can also be a member of a different institution.
+Professors or post-doctoral lecturers must be nominated as second supervisors.
+The second supervisor can also be a member of another institution.

 Do you have any questions about doctoral studies at the FGW?